nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Unit Good with SKU: WC1 added to warehouse
 Another command?
 ```
-**Warning** Adding another Unit Good with the same SKU will override the previous good with the same SKU, and the newer
-good added will be present instead.

 ### Removing a Unit Good `remove ug/`
 Removing a unit good from the warehouse.